 Switching It Up

-Beacon_rockWhen you walk down a hill, you have to work hard to keep from sliding straight down.
-If it’s really steep, you might have to zigzag back and forth sideways, so you go down the hill just a little bit at a time.
-That’s what we see in this photo of the “switchbacks” on the side of Beacon Rock in Washington state.
-The 848-foot-tall, blob-shaped rock might be the second biggest rock in the world, after the Rock of Gibraltar.
-In 1915 a guy named Henry Biddle bought the whole rock for just $1, and built trails so people could climb the rock and look out at the beautiful river next to it.
-These switchbacks let people walk from 248 feet above the river all the way to the top, and back down again.
-There are about 50 of these switchback pieces, so if you’re going to start the walk, make sure you’ll have enough energy to come back down when you’re done!
+If a hill is really steep, you might have to zigzag back and forth to climb it.
+That’s what we see in this photo of the “switchbacks” on the side of Beacon Rock.
+The 848-foot-tall rock might be the second biggest rock in the world, after the Rock of Gibraltar.
+There are about 50 switchbacks, so make sure you’ll have enough energy to come back down when you’re done!

 Wee ones: If you’ve walked up 5 of the switchbacks, what number comes next?

 Little kids: Who’s climbed higher, someone who has walked up 9 switchbacks, or someone who has walked up 14?
-Bonus: If you could buy that whole rock for $1 yourself and you have a $20 bill, how much change do you get back?
+Bonus: In 1915 Beacon Rock was bought for just $1.
+If you could buy that whole rock for $1 yourself and you have a $20 bill, how much change do you get back?

 Big kids: If each switchback takes you 6 feet higher up the mountain and you want to be at least 40 feet higher from where you are, will climbing 7 of them be enough?
 Bonus: If each switchback is 100 feet long and you walk all 50 of them, how many feet have you walked?